Commission decries rising spate of extra-judicial killings in A-Ibom

 “Although members of the public can apprehend suspected criminals, the law provides that such persons, when caught, should be handed over to the Police immediately for proper investigation and possible prosecution.

-“Only the Courts can convict a suspect of crime as the laws presume the accused person to be innocent until proven guilty by a Court of competent jurisdiction” Enodien advised.
+“Only the courts can convict a suspect of crime as the laws presume the accused person to be innocent until proven guilty by a court of competent jurisdiction.”

-The Commission, therefore, called on community leaders, and particularly the youth leaders to sensitise their people on the need to desist from taken laws into their hands.

 Disclaimer